UrbanAnalyst/docs/docs/variables.rst

 explicitly described otherwise, values of all variables are weighted by population density.
 This means that, for example, distances to nearest schools represent average distances that each person must travel to get to school.
-Full descriptions of the calculation of all variables are given in the [*Software and Algorithms* chapter](./software.md).
+Full descriptions of the calculation of all variables are given in the :ref:`*Software and Algorithms* chapter<6.
+Software and Algorithms>`.

 Socio-demographic variables
 ***************************